 The first step to manage menopause better is to know what it means.

 Menopause is a natural biological change in women’s lives.
-It’s a time when our body functions and organs, like the ovaries, starts to slow down.
-Your hormone levels also decrease during this time, and as a result, you may experience discomforts.
+It’s a time when our body functions and organs, like the ovaries, start to slow down.
+Your hormone levels also decrease during this time, and as a result, you may experience discomfort.

 In contrast to what many of us believe, menopause doesn’t happen in an instant.
 It’s a journey that has three stages: perimenopause, menopause and postmenopause.

 - The first stage of menopause starts 8 to 10 years before our monthly periods stop.

 - The average age of women experiencing this stage is 43.

 - The hallmark symptom is a change in the frequency and flow of our periods.

 - At this stage, estrogen levels remain normal, but progesterone levels start to decline.
 As a result, you experience an imbalance known as estrogen dominance (ED).
 This condition causes symptoms such as anxiety, mood swings, headaches and weight gain.

 - The second stage starts after our last menstruation.

 - Menopause is the continuous 12 months without periods.

 - The average age a woman reaches the menopause stage is at 51.

 - During this stage, the ovaries produce scant amounts of estrogen and progesterone.
 As a result, your body activates the adrenal glands, taking on the role of the primary hormone giver.
 It produces the prohormone, DHEA, which converts itself into estrogen and progesterone.

 - The last stage starts 12 months after our last menstruation.